copperwater/xNetHack/doc/xnh-changelog-8.0.md

     generated levels in the middle.
   - All eight demon lords are present in their own lairs, none of them in the main branch.
-  - Vlad's Tower leads up from the level below the Valley.
+  - The level below the Valley is the gateway to Gehennom proper, which is guarded by Cerberus, who is now undeferred.
+Vlad's Tower is also accessed from this level.
   - The Wizard's Tower is its own branch rather than being embedded into filler levels.
   - The sixth level of the main branch is the City of Dis, inhabited by a number